-The Academic Technology Institute (ATI) will bring together faculty from the four USNH institutions (GSC, KSC, PSU, UNH) and CCSNH to develop and advance projects that advance the goals of the USNH Open Education Initiative to transform courses to increase access to education, develop students’ agency as learners, and build community.
-This two-day event will be a flexible, engaged learning experience that participating faculty tailor to their interests and goals of their projects.
-Participants will learn about and apply open educational practices in collaboration with each other and in consultation with support staff and more experienced peers, experience pedagogical strategies and tools in authentic contexts, and will have opportunities to practice and apply their learning directly to their projects.
-Throughout the ATI, participants will reflect on and share their learning and work-in-progress with others.
+The Academic Technology Institute (ATI) brings together faculty from the four USNH institutions (GSC, KSC, PSU, UNH) and CCSNH to develop and advance projects that advance the goals of the USNH Open Education Initiative.
+This one-day event will be a flexible, engaging learning experience that faculty may tailor to their interests and project goals.
+Participants will collaboratively learn about and apply open educational practices, experience pedagogical strategies and tools in authentic contexts, and have opportunities to practice and apply their learning directly to their projects.
+Throughout the ATI, participants will reflect on and share their learning with others.

 Faculty from all disciplines are invited to apply with projects that address one or more of the ATI 2020 objectives: